Contemporary knowledge about God, Evolution, and the meaning of human life.

 The state of Mukti can be achieved only through the methods of buddhi yoga preceded by the stages of raja yoga.

-… Let me emphasize that it makes no sense to try to realize this without having mastered the preceding stages of personal growth in earthly affairs and on the path of the spiritual ascent.
+… Let me emphasize that it makes no sense to try to realize this without having mastered the preceding stages of personal growth in worldly affairs and on the path of the spiritual ascent.
 Merging with the Creator must be necessarily preceded by fulfillment of the tenth law.

-On all stages of the spiritual ascent man may remain involved into the social life, what was demonstrated in particular, by Krishna, Gautama Buddha and after Them — by Jesus, Babaji, Rajneesh, Sathya Sai Baba, and Others.
+On all stages of the spiritual ascent man may remain involved into the social life, what was demonstrated by Krishna, Gautama Buddha and after Them — by Jesus, Babaji, Rajneesh, Sathya Sai Baba, and Others.

 The social role of such Adepts becomes more and more perfect as They advance on the higher stages of the Path, because They act not out of personal interest or attachment to the activity itself — but for the good of all, using ever-growing Wisdom.